PhD Program Overview

 Thesis Readers and Final Examination Committee

-Paperwork (portal login required) to establish the formal final examination committee is submitted by the Department to the Office of Records and Registration at least one month in advance of the final defense.
+Paperwork (portal login required) to establish the formal final examination committee is submitted by the Department to the Office of Records and Registration at least six weeks in advance of the final defense.

-Final Public Seminar and Closed Oral Defense of Thesis
+Final Public Seminar and Closed Oral Final Defense

-The public seminar generally lasts approximately 45 minutes to 1 hour, and the closed defense generally lasts approximately 60-90 minutes.
+The public seminar is scheduled for 1 hour; HPM students schedule the closed final defense for 2 hours.
 Members of the Final Oral Examination Committee are required to attend both the seminar and the closed defense.
-The Office of Records and Registration will post the final defense date and location in the Public Health calendar.
 Students are strongly encouraged to attend the public seminars of their fellow students whenever feasible.

 Taking the Final Oral Examination and receiving an unconditional pass does not release the student from further responsibilities to complete the degree requirements.
 All students must stay continually registered until the degree requirements have been completed, including receipt of the thesis acceptance letters and electronic submission of the thesis to the Sheridan Library.
 Once everything has been submitted, the student will be reported to the Committee on Academic Standards and be considered complete.